Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Experiments

 \subsubsection{Cityscapes}

-Cityscapes~\cite{cordts2016Cityscapes} is a challenging dataset full with dynamic scenes.
+Cityscapes~\cite{cordts2016Cityscapes} is a challenging dataset full of dynamic scenes.
 Following ManyDepth~\cite{watson2021temporal}, we use 69731 monocular samples for training.
 For testing, we use the official testing set that contains 1525 samples with the SGM~\cite{hirschmuller2007stereo} disparity maps.